All posts

 Why is Wyoming the default state for non-resident LLCs?

-The combination of low annual cost ($60/yr), explicit single-member charging order protection (Wyoming Statutes § 17-29-503), and strong privacy (no member names filed publicly) addresses the three characteristics that matter most for non-resident single-member LLCs.
-Firstbase and Doola both offer Wyoming formation.
+For non-residents, Wyoming hits all three things that matter: $60/yr annual cost, explicit single-member charging order protection (Wyoming Statutes § 17-29-503), and privacy (no member names filed publicly).
+Both Firstbase and Doola offer Wyoming formation.

 The charging order detail: In most states, a creditor can potentially seize a single-member LLC's assets directly.
 Wyoming's statute makes the charging order the exclusive remedy, even for single-member LLCs.
-This means a personal creditor of the LLC owner can only claim distributions, not the underlying assets.
-For a solo founder whose personal and business activities span multiple jurisdictions, this distinction has structural weight.
+A personal creditor of the LLC owner can only claim distributions, not the underlying assets.
+If your personal and business activities span multiple jurisdictions, that distinction carries real weight.

-The Delaware vs Wyoming deep dive maps the full comparison between these two states including court systems, case law depth, and privacy tools.
+The Delaware vs Wyoming comparison covers court systems, case law depth, and privacy tools in detail.

 📊